speckleworks/PySpeckle/README.md

 > Speckle: open digital infrastructure for designing, making and operating the built environment.
 > We reimagine the design process from the Internet up: Speckle is an open source (MIT) initiative for developing an extensible Design & AEC data communication and collaboration platform.
+>

+## ⚠️ IMPORTANT ⚠️

+Speckle v1 has reached EOL and is no longer mainatined.
+Check out our brand new 👉 [Speckle v2](https://github.com/specklesystems)!
+Read more about the announcemnt [here](https://speckle.systems/blog/speckle2-vision-and-faq) and check out or new [website](https://speckle.systems).

 ## Installation